Purpose of this Consultation

 The proposed development would enable the pond to be retained and managed in an environmental favourable way, cleaning it up and enhancing its value for wildlife, ecology and local residents.

-If you wish to discuss the project please contact us using the form to send your feedback and comments, making sure that all of the required fields are completed.
+We would like your views on the proposals and request that all responses be returned by the 12th November 2018.
+If you wish to discuss the project please contact us using the form below to send your feedback and comments, making sure that all of the required fields are completed.
 If you do not want your name and address included in our report when we submit the planning application, then please let us know within your response.